USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.4.6.2.
-If RejectionInfo.alternateDesignatedFacility.epaSiteId has an invalid format then the service
+     - If `RejectionInfo.alternateDesignatedFacility.epaSiteId` has an invalid format then the service
-       generates
-       the following error:
+       generates the following error:

        ```json
        {